FDSN/SeedLink/docs/protocol.rst

     * *location_pattern* can be empty, matching empty location code in the data.

-    * *type_pattern* is one single character specifying the desired type of record.
-Currently it may be one of "D", "E", "C", "O", "T", or "L" for data, event, calibration, opaque, timing, or log records.
-Default is "\*".
+    * *format_pattern* is one single character specifying the format code.
+Default is all available formats.

     SELECT can be used multiple times per station.
 A stream is selected if it matches any SELECT without "!" and does **not** match any SELECT with "!".

     The number of SELECT commands per station MAY be limited by the server to prevent excessive resource consumption.